The School of Theatre and Dance began the Mainstage season with "Phoebe in Winter," at the Canady Creative Arts Center.

 “I have enjoyed exploring the intricate relationships between characters with my castmates,” McGovern said.
 “Each character in this play is so uniquely their own person, and watching my fellow actors bring their characters to life has been inspiring to witness.”

-The play's relationships, humor and commentary encourage audience members to continue exploring its themes after the final bow.
+The play's relationships, humor and commentary encouraged audience members to continue exploring its themes after the final bow.